Dalhart, Texas: Arts and culture

 Dalhart is known as the "XIT City" because of its relationship with the historic XIT Ranch.
 The ranch was a 3000000 acre plot of land traded in exchange for the construction of the Texas State Capitol in Austin.
 The ranch was dissolved in 1912, but its history is celebrated with the city's XIT Museum and the XIT Rodeo and Reunion.
 Held annually on the first full Thursday through Sunday weekend of August, the event includes the world's largest free barbecue, junior rodeo, Professional Rodeo Cowboys Association events, and three nights of live music.

 The Muscle Car Party Weekend is held each year in May, and includes a classic car show, bicycle drag races, and dinner and dance.
 The events are sponsored by the Dalhart Cruzers Car Club, and each year, the club raffles a classic car.

 Education

 The Dalhart Independent School District serves the city of Dalhart.
 The district has an elementary school, intermediate school, junior high school, and high school.
 Students attend Dalhart High School, which competes athletically and scholastically in District 1 Division 3A of Texas' University Interscholastic League.

+Dallam County is in the service area of Frank Phillips College (known in legislation as Borger Junior College).
 In 2012, Frank Phillips College opened a branch in Dalhart, offering both credit and community-education classes.

 Media

 The Dalhart Texan was established in 1901, and is published in Dalhart.
 The newspaper is currently published twice a week and has been owned by the Hogue family for the past 60 years.
-Susan Hogue Clay is the present owner and publisher.